Brunswick East

 Brunswick East features high concentrations of group households and lone person households, with a lower-than-average median household size

-Family households constitute 48.6% of all households, including 14.1% couples with children, 27.1% couples without children, and 5.9% single parent families.
-Non-family households account for the remaining 51.4%, with lone person households at 38.9% and group households comprising 12.6%.
-The median household size is 2.0 people, which is smaller than the Greater Melbourne average of 2.3.
+Family households make up 48.6 percent of all households, including 14.1 percent couples with children, 27.1 percent couples without children, and 5.9 percent single parent families.
+Non-family households constitute the remaining 51.4 percent, with lone person households at 38.9 percent and group households comprising 12.6 percent of the total.
+The median household size is 2.0 people, which is smaller than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households